-Science as we know it is a specific method of enquiry that emerged in the modern west some centuries ago; it has its own set of theories, analyses, rigour and methods of arriving at knowledge.
-There have been and will be other systems of knowledge and methods of enquiry; however, using the hegemonic advantage of one to then subvert that very system and foreground up another does come across as convenient and opportunistic.
-While it is the hegemony of modern/western science (which is experienced in terms of modern medicine by the common man on a daily basis) that gets established through such endeavours, the real threat lies deeper: one witnesses an intriguing blend of ‘scientific logic’ and assertions that are (yet) not based on science: and since is are tenets of science that are used to legitimize practices of the other system, social acceptance becomes an easier target to achieve, even if for ideals and ideologies that are unscientific, sexist, classist, racist.
-For instance, it is an accepted part of scientific/medical knowledge that women need more calcium when the skeletal structure of the foetus starts to develop, and obstetricians too systematically prescribe calcium supplements as part of antenatal care.
-So we are not disturbed when the sanskaris echo this understanding too.
+Modern science has its own set of theories, analyses, and methods of producing knowledge.
+While there continues to exist other systems of knowledge and methods of enquiry, science has long become hegemonic.
+What the sanskaris are doing is to contest science, and foreground a different system, and till this point it is a legitimate exercise.
+But then they are using the register of the former to fortify the validity of the latter, a modus operandi that comes across as either naïve or convenient and opportunistic.

+Garbed in the acceptable language of science, the non-scientific assertions and ideologies gain faster social acceptance, even of ideologies that are sexist, classist, racist and even actually unscientific.
+For instance, it is an accepted part of scientific/medical knowledge that women require a higher intake of calcium when the skeletal structure of the foetus begins to develop; obstetricians systematically prescribe calcium supplements as part of antenatal care, and thus, we are not disturbed when sanskaris talk about this as well, as part of their overall otherwise problematic antenatal care plan.
+In earlier days, it was science (the science of physical anthropology) and its logic that was used to explain that physical dimension of the skull reflected upon the person’s cognitive and mental development levels and used to justify colonizing impulses, something which now strikes us as outright ludicrous.